andrewcooke/pytyp/pytyp.rst

    verification and so share common ancestors in ``pytyp``.

 Note that ``And()`` plays a similar role for type specifications to multiple inheritance in classes.
-This is discussed below in `Inheritance, Inconsistencies`_.
+Using a combinator rather than inheritance avoids simplifies the implementation and feels more natural (to me).

 Summary
 ~~~~~~~